 The sin capacity produces lust patterns.
 It is from these that sin originates.

 The appearance of humility is often unadulterated pride.

 Religious leaders love to advance their own notions about God because it gives them an edge on everyone else.
 This is spiritual pride, a love of advancing special notions.
 This puts them in a special place in the religious community.
 They loved to be thought of as wiser than other Christian leaders.
 Pride is at the foundation of many religious errors and biblical corruption.
-It is even the base of many evil practices.
+It is even the basis of many evil practices.
 Many television preachers devised peculiar doctrines not found in the Bible.